Community Resilience Coalition Guelph & Wellington: ACEs & Resilience Training

 The purpose of the Specialized Module is to provide individuals who work with and care for young children information about the important role they can play in helping to reduce the impact of stress and promote resilience.
 The module describes strategies for promoting healthy relationships, responding to stress and the importance of adult resilience skills and modelling of resilience within adult-child interactions.

-The Specialized Module was developed by the County of Wellington Children’s Early Years Division in collaboration with the ACEs Coalition.
+The Specialized Module was developed by the County of Wellington Children’s Early Years Division in collaboration with the Community Resilience Coalition of Guelph & Wellington.

 What are ACEs?